Using Internal Controls to Keep a Record of Your Inventory: Storing & Managing Inventory

 Protecting the Records

-Physical protection of inventory starts, if possible, with storing items at a central, secure location.
+If possible, physical protection of inventory starts with storing items at a central, secure location.
 Implementing perimeter access controls is critical to preventing theft.
 Such controls include:

 - fences and gates,